Driver fatigue is dangerous; there is no doubt about that. FMCSA recognizes driver fatigue as one of the major causes of road accidents.

-Dr. Melissa believes that companies should address the issue of drug usage in the same manner as they would with the use of alcohol and have a zero tolerance policy for it.
-She recommends companies to use random testing as a determining measure while developing a management strategy for the drug use, as it would help identify the use of various drugs in a shorter time span.
+Dr. Melissa believes that companies should address the issue of drug usage in the same manner as they would with the use of alcohol and have a zero-tolerance policy for it.
+She recommends companies to use random testing as a determining measure while developing a management strategy for drug use, as it would help identify the use of various drugs in a shorter time span.

 Driver Safety & Electronic Logging Devices

 Mike Millian, president of the PMTC, highlighted the importance of electronic logging devices and said that although it may be frightening for some, implementation of ELDs will have its benefits.